 First things first: don’t panic!

-The trend in coffee shop names these days from cutesy to outright absurd, are you naming a business or a boat?
-I suggest that rather than come up with the latest coffee pun, consider something that more appropriately captures the essence of your business and tells potential customers what they are likely to expect when they walk through your doors.
+The trend in coffee shop names these days from cutesy to outright absurd: are you naming a business or a boat?
+Rather than come up with the latest coffee pun, consider something that captures the essence of your business.
+It should also tell potential customers what they are likely to expect.

 Let’s take a look at some of the popular categories of coffee shop names and their representative examples (these are REAL):

 - Trembling Cup

 - Jitters (also, Jitter Bean, Jitter Java, Jumpin’ Jitters, etc.)

 - Diuretic Delights (okay, so I made that one up)

 - Bean Around the World

 - Daily Grind (also Back to the Grind, Nose to the Grind Stone, Breaking Ground, Sacred Grounds and so on)

 - Brewed Awakenings